Environmental Microbiology and Biotechnology (MEB)

-Microbial metabolisms involved in the functioning and coupling of the biogeochemical cycles in the climate change context
+Microbial metabolisms that are involved in the functioning and coupling of biogeochemical cycles in the context of climate change

-The team has a great expertise in microbial ecology of anaerobic environments, specially concerning the Carbon, Nitrogen and Sufur biogeochemical cycles.
-Our goal is now to focus on their coupling with respect to the global climate change and related episodes of hypoxia.
+The team has great expertise in the microbial ecology of anaerobic environments, especially the carbon, nitrogen and sulfur biogeochemical cycles.
+Our goal is to focus on these elements’ coupling with respect to global climate change and related episodes of hypoxia.

 Ecology and physiology of microorganisms in extreme conditions

-We are interested in procaryotes referred to extremophiles because they proliferate under physico-chemical conditions (temperature, pH, salinity, pressure, ionizing radiation) or biological (energy source) close to the limits of life on Earth.
+We are interested in prokaryotes that are referred to extremophiles because they proliferate under physico-chemical (temperature, pH, salinity, pressure, and ionizing radiation) or biological (energy source) conditions that are close to the limits of life on Earth.

 Interplay between microorganisms and contaminants

-Our goal is to understand the mutual influences between contaminants and marine microorganisms, at both population and molecular levels.
-Historically, a solid expertise has been acquired in the team on organic contaminants (such as hydrocarbons), which has been supplemented in recent years by an expertise on inorganic contaminants such as metallic trace elements.
+Our goal is to understand the mutual influences between contaminants and marine microorganisms at both the population and molecular levels.
+Historically, a solid expertise has been acquired in the team regarding organic contaminants (such as hydrocarbons), which has been supplemented in recent years by an expertise on inorganic contaminants such as metallic trace elements.

-This research axis aims to develop biotechnological processes involving marine microorganisms dedicated to both the production of green energy and highly valuable molecules and bioremediation of environments contaminated by metals.
+This research aims to develop biotechnological processes involving marine microorganisms that are dedicated to both the production of green energy and highly valuable molecules and the bioremediation of environments that are contaminated by metals.